 A sewing writer, editor and teacher, known within the sewing community for my sustainability writing.
 My 13+ year background in consulting and product development (financial services), combined with sewing and teaching skills, means that I am ideally placed to help you give your customers the best possible user experience with your patterns.

-Sewing clients past and present include Fibre Mood pattern magazine and the independent pattern labels Just Patterns and Halfmoon Atelier.
+Sewing clients past and present include Fibre Mood pattern magazine and the independent pattern labels Just Patterns and Halfmoon Atelier and Paper Theory Patterns.
 Previously I was an editor and writer for the Sewcialists (diversity and inclusion) blog and I have also written for the US magazine Sew News.